ROHIT-SINGH-1/CodeCalc/README.md

 - TOGGLE PREVIEW (`SHIFT+CMD+V` ON MACOS OR `SHIFT+CTRL+V` ON WINDOWS AND LINUX).
 - PRESS `CTRL+SPACE` (WINDOWS, LINUX, MACOS) TO SEE A LIST OF MARKDOWN SNIPPETS.

-## SPECIAL THANKS

-A SPECIAL THANKS TO [SERVET GULNAROGLU](https://www.youtube.com/@ServetGulnaroglu) FOR THEIR VALUABLE CONTRIBUTIONS AND TUTORIALS.
-CHECK OUT THEIR YOUTUBE CHANNEL FOR MORE INSIGHTFUL CONTENT.

 ## SCREENSHORT

 <!-- ![Calculator in action](screenshort/screenshort.png) -->